socketsupply/socket/docs/api.md

 Show the entire app.

 ### await system.exit(code: Number)
-Quits the backend process and then quits the render process.
+Quits the backend process and then quits the render process, the exit code used is the final exit code to the OS.

 ### await system.dialog(options: Object)
 Opens a native file open/save dialog.